What is Social History?

 We all know (after all, J.H.
 Plumb's generation said so) that England from 1688 was secular, contractarian, Lockeian, a world made safe for bourgeois individualism.
 The 'new' social history will replace this model with an England distressingly different in its priorities from those of the 1960s intelligentsia, so bridging the adjacent achievements of Laslett, Schochet, Thomas, Perkin, Moore.
 It seems easier for outsiders, free from our parochial commitments: Alan Heimert, Bernard Semmel, Gordon Schochet, Alan Gilbert, Rhys Isaac on religion and society put their English colleagues to shame.
 Is this social history?
 Partly the question is semantic, but more is at stake in the clash of materialist and idealist methodologies, and the cultural hegemonies that academic debates echo.
 Semantic debates matter little; methodologies, which set the agenda, matter greatly.
 In respect of the social history of 1660-1832, Englishmen are still burdened with a world-view appropriate to the days when cotton was spun in Manchester, ships built on Clydeside, and coal mined for profit in South Wales.

-- J.C.D.
+J.C.D.
 Clark is a Fellow of Peterhouse, Cambridge.
-He is the author of English Society l688-1832 to be published this year by Cambridge University Press.
+He is the author of English Society 1688-1832, published by Cambridge University Press.